 I got lucky with my husband; he was a single dad for years, so he played both the woman and man’s role in his son’s life for a while.
 My husband does dishes, cooks, and bust his ass at work.
 There was a time when he was laid off and I worked outside of the home, and we both still split our home duties 50/50.

 He doesn’t mind helping with the kids and even takes care of me when I’m sick, which is often since I have a chronic illness which is always weighing in the back of our minds.

-I hope our son knows how much he will be respected if he respects women and women’s rights.
-Guys can be feminist too you know. #AllMenCan #MyFeminismLooksLike #WomensRights
+I hope our son knows how much they will respect him if he respects women and women’s rights.
+Guys can be feminist too, you know. #AllMenCan #MyFeminismLooksLike #WomensRights